 - Engineering Internship: A single work period of full-time engineering related work experience of at least 10 weeks during the summer.

 There are no fees charged to employers or students; however, employers are required to pay their student employees in an engineering capacity.
+To view information on wages for Co-ops and Interns follow this link.
 Students maintain their full-time student status but are not assessed tuition.
 Students are enrolled in an “R” credit course for a satisfactory/fail grade while on an internship or co-op.

 Engineering Career Services is eager to work with you to establish an experiential education program at your facility.
 This does not involve a great deal of effort but does require a commitment to assist with the development of learning objectives, provide mentoring and supervision of the student worker and complete an online survey to provide feedback on the student’s engineering competencies.